ksuderman/kshims/README.md

 ## Installation

-Do one of hte following:
+Do one of the following:

 1. Download and run the `install.sh` script.
 Edit if necessary.
 2. `curl -s https://raw.githubusercontent.com/ksuderman/kshims/master/install.sh | bash`